apple/swift-embedded-examples/Sources/EmbeddedSwift/Documentation.docc/GuidedExamples/STM32BaremetalGuide.md

 This tutorial will guide you through setting up a baremetal STM32 project with Embedded Swift to create a simple LED blinking application with text output to UART, the "Hello World" of embedded systems.
 Concretely, we'll be using the STM32F746G-DISCO (discovery) development board, but the setup will work (with only small tweaks) on most other STM32 devices.

 We will be writing a full firmware from scratch including low-level boot code, direct hardware register configuration, a custom linker script and more.
-Besides educational purposes, this level of control typically only needed in specialized setups because it involves more work and more complexity.
-If you want a simpler path to get started, you can integrate with an existing embedded SDK (like STCube or BSPs) instead, which will  offers higher-level APIs and hardware abstraction.
+Besides educational purposes, this level of control is typically only needed in specialized setups because it involves more work and more complexity.
+If you want a simpler path to get started, you can integrate with an existing embedded SDK (like STCube or BSPs) instead, which offers higher-level APIs and hardware abstraction.
 Check out <doc:IntegratingWithPlatforms> for guidance on common integration patterns.

 ## Overall plan